MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Debate Results

 These findings consistently indicate that the \textsc{\modelname} framework improves inference performance relative to single model approaches, with one or two rounds of debate yielding notable improvement, whereas additional rounds do not provide further benefits.
 In many instances, agents converge on incorrect inferences, possibly because MLLMs tend to prioritize an opposing agent’s advice over their own initial judgment, thus creating confusion.
-Moreover, the results show that \texttt{GPT-4o} outperforms the other models with F1-scores ranging from 80\% to 93\%, peaking at 93.23\% in the Jewelry \& GA domain at round two.
-Llama-3.2 achieves moderate performance, ranging from 65\% to 85\%, whereas \texttt{Phi-3.5} exhibits the lowest performance.
-GPT-4o demonstrates a more stable and pronounced improvement compared to \texttt{Llama-3.2}, \texttt{Phi-3.5} and \texttt{Qwen-2.5-VL}, mirroring real-life scenarios in which knowledgeable participants lead the discussion toward better consensus while less-informed individuals may inadvertently lead to suboptimal convergence.
+Moreover, the results show that \texttt{GPT-4o} outperforms the other models with F1-scores ranging from 80\% to 93\%, peaking at 93.23\% in the Jewelry \& GA domain at round two. \texttt{\llamaname} achieves moderate performance, ranging from 65\% to 85\%, whereas \texttt{\phiname} exhibits the lowest performance. \texttt{GPT-4o} demonstrates a more stable and pronounced improvement compared to \texttt{\llamaname} and \texttt{\Qwenname}, mirroring real-life scenarios in which knowledgeable participants lead the discussion toward better consensus while less-informed individuals may inadvertently lead to suboptimal convergence or wrong directions.

 Additionally, a domain-specific analysis reveals that the Jewelry \& GA domain generally exhibits superior inference performance compared to other domains.
 In contrast, the Clothing and Footwear domains consistently demonstrate lower performance.
 This observation suggests that either the MLLM agents have a training bias favoring certain domains, or that the Clothing and Footwear domain is inherently more challenging for all MLLM agents—potentially even for human reviewers.
-We analyze attribute-level performance and present the result in Appendix~\ref{sec:attribute-level result}.
+We analyze attribute-level inference performance and present the result in Appendix~\ref{sec:attribute-level result}.